iamDjang0o/rongta_printer/README.md

 ## Setup

-The code works for Android out of the box, and has 1 step to setup iOS
+The code works for Android out of the box, and has 1 step to setup iOS.

 ### 🔧 iOS Setup